Hartsfield-Jackson Atlanta International Airport (ATL)

 Looking for something more familiar?
 Truist Park has a Waffle House and Chick-fil-a stand.

 For your dessert craving, check out High Road Craft Creamery for their tomahawk shaped ice-cream bars!

-New food at Truist Park in 2019
+New food at Truist Park

 The Best Darn Steak Sandwich in Baseball (section 112).
 Featuring sliced herbed beef tenderloin served on a fresh brioche roll with balsamic glazed arugula, roasted Portobello, crunchy fried onion, and creamy blue cheese sauce.